 If you're into big powder lines and are looking for a dedicated specialist powder ski, we have a wide selection for you here.
 For more info check out our Ski Buying Guide

-For back-country expeditions, insane powder kickers and heli-drops.
-If this is what you skiing is all about then big mountain skis are what you need.
+For back-country expeditions, insane powder kickers, heli-drops and making your own natural line.
+If this is what you skiing is all about then big mountain (freeride) skis are what you need.
 For more info check out our Ski Buying Guide

 If you race in competition or simply love the speed and thrill a race ski gives, this is where you'll find all our snow skis for racing.
 For more info check out our Ski Buying Guide